ActioPtyLtd/datapipes-pipescript/README.md

 ```

 The following properties are explained below:
+* *term* - the [expressions](#expressions) to evaluate to determine if the DataSet meets the correct criteria.
+This should return a Boolean.
 * *abort* - the property specifies whether the application should abort if the assertion isn't met.
 Default value is false.
 * *statuscode* - the property allows one to specifiy a code that may be used as an application exit code if the assertion isn't met.
 The default is 1.
+* *message* - a descriptive text for the reason of failure.

 Example:
 ```